firefly-iii/docs/docs/installation/docker.rst

 ------------------------
 With these commands you create one container: the container for Firefly III itself.
 If you do this, you should already have a MySQL or a Postgres database running somewhere.
 For example, when you have one central database container for all of your docker containers.
 Without such a database container, Firefly III will not work.

-Docker containers should only do one thing, which is why you need a separata database container.
+Docker containers should only do one thing, which is why you need a separate database container.

 Create some volumes
 ~~~~~~~~~~~~~~~~~~~